alleyinteractive/huron/README.md

  * Just rememeber: all static assets and partials you load in your prototype MUST be relative to the server root you set or, if you don't set anything, relative to the `huron` directory.

 # Building markup
  * Use the included `index.html` for a base prototype template.
-If you decide to create a new one, you MUST include `node_modulees/webcomponents.js/webcomponents-lite.min.js` and `js/insert-nodes.js` in the prototype footer.
+If you decide to create a new one, you MUST include `node_modules/webcomponents.js/webcomponents-lite.min.js` and `js/insert-nodes.js` in the prototype footer.
  * Inserting a partial is a two-step process.
   * First, create an html import in your prototype `<head>` to include the necessary html.
 This is done via a link element: `<link rel="import" href="path/to/my-partial.html">`.
   * Next, insert an empty `<div>` tag with a `class` attribute corresponding to the filename of the partial you wish to insert and a `partial` attribute set with no value.
 Example: `<div class="my-partial" partial></div>` would insert the contents of `my-partial.html` imported in the previous step.
+ * If you need to create custom partials outside of your KSS workflow, you can!
+Keep in mind partials are recursive: you can go through the same two-step process above to include a sub-partial in your partial HTML (except you don't need a `<head>` tag, you can just put your import `<link>` tags above your markup).

 # KSS tools
  * Set `proto-skip` as an empty attribute on any element in your KSS markup to remove it from your generated partials